M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 Graduate coursework is a combination of didactic and experiential teaching methods in cognitive (knowledge), psychomotor (skills), and affective (behavior and professional dispositions) learning domains.
 The program requires that students complete coursework, practicum, and internship experiences, and pass a comprehensive examination.

-The Mary Jo Rolli Codey ’77 Counseling Art Therapy Community Treatment Center
+The Mary Jo Rolli Codey Center

-on the Caldwell University campus provides counseling with art and “talk-based” therapy services to adults in our local community while serving as a training facility for our academic programs.
-Members of the local community can access art-based treatment intervention for personal growth or for mental health conditions in group and individual formats.
-Services to the local community are provided by credentialed counselors with art therapy specializations and advanced master’s students under the supervision of program faculty.
+The Mary Jo Rolli Codey Center is located on the Caldwell University campus.
+The Center is a training facility partnered with the Clinical Mental Health Counseling with Art Therapy concentration graduate education program, providing confidential, quality services.
+Members of the local community can access treatment for personal growth or for mental health conditions in group and individual formats.
+Services to the local community are provided by credentialed mental health counselors with art therapy training and advanced master’s students under the supervision of program faculty.

 ACADEMIC OPTIONS